steve52/birthday-donation-ticker-app/README.md

 Open a browser open http://localhost:3000/ in one tab and http://localhost:3000/add in another

-Routes:
+## Routes

-/ - This is where the total donation amount appears and shoutouts for new donations as they come in
+* / - This is where the total donation amount appears and shoutouts for new donations as they come in

-/add - This is where you can enter new donations
+* /add - This is where you can enter new donations

+## To deploy to heroku
+Deploying to heroku is pretty simple.
+There are some pretty good instructions here.
+You'll need to set up a heroku account.